 - We live in an impatient, want it now, get it now, overnight delivery, fast-track culture.
 But impact is usually a long-term investment play.
 That doesn’t mean that any single action can’t totally revolutionize the trajectory of someone’s life.
 But I would propose that impact is like farming.
 My job is to keep the soil usable, to plant and water, and then sit back and be patient.
 It takes some sunshine and some time before the crop pops out of the ground.

 - You have become lazy and settled.

-I have my routines, and I’m usually most comfortable being able to stay inside those.
+- I have my routines, and I’m usually most comfortable being able to stay inside those.
 Life has a way of dulling our outward focus and energy.
 It can push us to our corner of the couch and just let us shrink away our impact and our time.
-Kathy Caprino in identifying “Nine Core Behaviors of People who Positively Impact the World,” included “They invest time and energy not in what is but what can be.”
+Kathy Caprino in identifying “Nine Core Behaviors of People who Positively Impact the World,” a few years ago, included “They invest time and energy not in what is but what can be.”

 - You have been beaten down and have lost your want-to and optimism.

 - The pressures of life are often the poetry for our greatest impact lessons with others.
 But we have been duped into believing that people only need to hear how we’ve succeeded and won.
 That is why very few family Christmas letters share all the failures from the year.
 Just sayin’.
 Sure, the trophies and wins are interesting factoids, but usually that narrative doesn’t inspire us.
 But when you share your struggles and failures, I am moved with healthy emotion.
 I promise that will impact others.